 Human body proportions are unique and there are variations across the races.
-But it is important to understand basics of human body proportions and the abnormal body proportions.
+But it is important to understand the basics of human body proportions as well as abnormal body proportions.

 Normal Human Body Proportions

 Normally, in adults, the height of the person is equal to the length of arm span.

 The upper segment (from vertex to the pubic symphysis) is equal to the lower segment (from pubic symphysis to the heel).

 In infants, the upper segment is greater than the lower segment and the height is greater than the arm span.

 Infantile type of body proportion persists in

 - Juvenile myxedema.

 The reverse of infantile body proportion i.e., arm span greater than height and lower segment greater than upper segment.
 This occurs in

 - Marfan syndrome